stackbit/sourcebit-target-next/README.md

    }
    ```

-2. `propsMap` (object) An object mapping entries fetched by one of the source
+2. `commonProps` (object) An object mapping entries fetched by one of the source
    plugins to props that will be provided to **all page components** via
    `getStaticProps`.